Understanding social media interaction KPIs

 Social media interactions are a well-suited but often misunderstood measure for the level of engagement your content received.

-In this post, I'll present different KPIs to measure interactions for your social media profiles.
-I’ll do this by comparing Facebook data from two budget airlines: Ryanair of Ireland and Eurowings of Germany.
+This post outlines different KPIs to measure interactions for your social media profiles, using Facebook data from two budget airlines: Ryanair of Ireland and Eurowings of Germany.

 This should help you to get a good overview of how to measure (and more generally think about) social media interactions in an optimal way.